ladybug-tools/honeybee-primer/text/components/Annual_Daylight_Metrics.md

 * ##### analysisGrid [Required]
 An analysis grid output from run Radiance analysis.
 * ##### blindStates [Optional]
 List of state ids for all the sources for input hoys.
 If you want a source to be removed set the state to -1.
-ASE must be calculated without dynamic blinds but you can use this option to study the effect of different blind states.
+You can use this option to study the effect of different blind states.
 * ##### occSchedule [Default]
 An annual occupancy schedule.
 * ##### threshold [Default]